-Since a few weeks the two new REDs are available and the previous models are no longer for sale.
-Time to take a look at the new models and compare them.
+The two new REDs have been available for a few weeks now, and the predecessors are no longer available for purchase.
+So it’s time to take a look at the new models and compare them.

 RED 15, RED 15w and RED 50 – End of Sale

 Now that the new models are available, the old ones are no longer needed.
-Strictly speaking, they will not be end of sale until 31 August 2020, but as demand has risen sharply due to the pandemic, all REDs in Europe were already completely sold out and no longer available by mid-March.
-The delivery situation has not and will not change any more, therefore the products on our shop are also no longer available.
+Strictly speaking, these will not be end of sale until August 31, 2020.
+However, as demand has risen sharply due to the pandemic, all REDs in Europe were already totally sold out and no longer available by mid-March.
+The delivery situation has not and will not change, so the products are also no longer available on our store.

 Here is an overview of the old models and their successors:

-- Sophos RED 15 will be replaced by Sophos SD-RED 20
+- Sophos RED 15 is replaced by Sophos SD-RED 20

-- Sophos RED 15w will be replaced by Sophos SD-RED 20 mit Sophos WiFi Modul
+- Sophos RED 15w is replaced by Sophos SD-RED 20 with Sophos WiFi module

-- Sophos RED 50 will be replaced by Sophos SD-RED 60
+- Sophos RED 50 is replaced by Sophos SD-RED 60

-We are always happy to welcome new readers to the blog, and there are some newcomers to Sophos among them.
-As I think Sophos’s RED is a really great product, I would like to explain very briefly what it can be used for.
+We always welcome new readers to the blog and among them are some Sophos newbies.
+Since I think the RED from Sophos is a really great product, I would like to explain very briefly what you can use it for.

-If you have a Sophos Firewall in use, whether running the UTM operating system or SFOS, you can use the Sophos SD-REDs to make a VPN connection extremely easy.
-For example, if you want to connect a branch office or home office to the corporate network, the RED is perfect for this.
-You need internet, power and someone on site who knows how to connect three cables and the VPN connection is established.
-An instruction how to connect the RED can be found here: Setting up Sophos RED
+If you have a Sophos Firewall in place, whether it is running the UTM operating system or the SFOS, you can use the Sophos SD-REDs to establish a VPN connection extremely easily.
+If, for example, you want to connect a branch office or home office to the company network, the RED is perfect for this.
+You need Internet, electricity and someone on site who knows how to connect three cables and the VPN connection is up and running.
+Instructions on how to connect the RED can be found here: Sophos RED setup

-The RED is so great because it is extremely simple to use and the administration is centralized on the Firewall.
-Our customers use the REDs, for example, to connect various systems:
+The RED is so great because it’s so simple to use and the management is centralized on the firewall.
+Our customers use the REDs, for example, to connect a wide variety of systems:

-Sophos RED was fantastic even in its previous version.
-But what has changed with the SD RED?
+Sophos RED was already fantastic in the previous version.
+But what has changed with the SD-RED?

-As many vendors are currently talking about SD-WAN, Sophos has adopted this term in the product name.
-In fact, SD-RED does not have more features than the older models.
+Since many manufacturers are currently talking about SD-WAN, Sophos has immediately adopted this term in the product name.
+In fact, however, the SD-RED does not have more features than the older models.
 The RED was already a good solution as an alternative to expensive MPLS lines.

-The RED 50 came on the market in August 2014 and the RED 15 in September 2015.
-In recent years, the transfer rates on the Internet and also its use have increased massively and therefore the new SD-REDs offer more throughput.
+The RED 50 was launched in August 2014 and the RED 15 in September 2015.
+In recent years, the transmission rates on the Internet and its use have increased massively, which is why the new SD-REDs offer more throughput.

 - RED 15 – 90 Mbit/s